This page provides specific study suggestions and resources. You may also want to consult this General Language Learning Advice.

 Many of the items are listed as unavailable, but getting a library card and setting up an online account are easy to do, and then you can simply request materials to be held for you at your preferred location when they come in.

-The Ann Arbor District Library is located downtown at the intersection of Fifth & Williams; there are also several branch locations where you can have materials delivered for pickup.
+The Ann Arbor District Library is located downtown at the intersection of Fifth & William; there are also several branch locations where you can have materials delivered for pickup.

 Note that the downtown library also has an ongoing book sale, where you can pick up German books for $2 or less.